Carexo/event-net/README.md

 1. Copy `.env.example` as `.env` and change values if needed.

-2. Run command in the app's root folder:
+2. Run command in the app's root folder (where compose.yaml folder is):

 > [!WARNING]
 > You have to had installed docker